gravitational/workshop/firedrills.md

 Now we’re going to take a look at the cluster upgrade.
 In the ideal scenario cluster upgrade is straightforward - you upload a new installer tarball onto a cluster node, unpack it and execute included upgrade script which launches the automatic upgrade procedure.

-Behind the scenes the upgrade works as a state machine: Gravity generates an upgrade plan that consists of multiple “phases” and launches an upgrade agent that executes phases of the plan one-by-one.
+Behind the scenes the upgrade works as a state machine.
+Gravity generates an upgrade plan that consists of multiple “phases” - see [documentation](https://gravitational.com/gravity/docs/cluster/#displaying-operation-plan) - and launches an upgrade agent that executes phases of the plan one-by-one.
 If the automatic upgrade agent encounters an error during the execution of one of the phases, it stops.
 There is no automatic rollback, for safety and flexibility reasons.
 This approach allows an operator to inspect the upgrade operation plan, see where it failed, fix the issue and continue with the upgrade, either in automatic or manual fashion.

 In some situations there may be no easy way to move forward with the interrupted upgrade so you might want to rollback the cluster to the previous state instead.
 Let’s simulate the failed upgrade by launching the operation and interrupting in a middle of a phase.